 - 1/4 cup Parmesan cheese , grated

 - 2 tablespoons milk (or water in a pinch) (see NOTE) NOTE: up to 1/2 cup depending on how dry and dense your bread is; you will need enough to make a thick paste or to soften all of the bread; older bread will need more liquid.

 - 1/4 teaspoon pepper

 - oil for frying optional (to use if frying)

 - Place ground meat in a large bowl and set aside

-- Lightly combine (try not to compress mixture too much when mixing)
+- Lightly combine the panade with the ground meat. (try not to compress mixture too much when mixing)

-- Let sit in the refrigerator, covered, for at least 1 hour or overnight if possible to enable flavors to marry
+- If time allows, let the mixture sit in an airtight container in the refrigerator for at least 1 hour or overnight if possible to enable flavors to marry

-- Place browned meatballs in a pot of spaghetti sauce and cook over very low heat (or in crockpot on low) for 3 to 4 hours.
+- Place browned meatballs in a pot of spaghetti sauce and cook over very low heat for about 30 to 45 minutes.